Article Four of the United States Constitution: Clause 3: Fugitive Slave Clause

 Pierce Butler and Charles Pinckney, both from South Carolina, submitted this clause to the Constitutional Convention.
 James Wilson of Pennsylvania objected, stating it would require that state governments enforce slavery at taxpayers' expense.
 Butler withdrew the clause.
-However, on the next day the clause was quietly reinstated and adopted by the Convention without objection.
+The next day the clause was reinstated and adopted by the Convention without objection.
 This clause was added to the clause that provided extradition for fugitives from justice.

 When first adopted, this clause applied to fugitive slaves and required that they be extradited upon the claims of their masters, but it provided no means for doing so.
 The Fugitive Slave Act of 1793 created the mechanism for recovering a fugitive slave, overruled any state laws giving sanctuary, made it a federal crime to assist an escaped slave, and allowed slave-catchers into every U.S. state and territory.
 As free states sought to undermine the federal law, the even more severe Fugitive Slave Act of 1850 was enacted.

 In 1864, during the Civil War, an effort to repeal this clause of the Constitution failed.
 The vote in the House was 69 for repeal and 38 against, which was short of the two-to-one vote required to amend the Constitution.
-This clause was rendered mostly moot when the Thirteenth Amendment abolished slavery.
+This clause was rendered mostly moot when the Thirteenth Amendment abolished involuntary servitude.